aalin/tetrijs/README.md

 # tetrijs

-Tetris clone that runs in iTerm2.
+Tetris clone that runs in iTerm2 (and maybe other terminals).

 Requires node 8+.